OptimalBits/bull/REFERENCE.md

 Redis connections somewhere and disconnect them after you shut down all the queues.

 The `bclient` connection however is a "blocking client" and is used to wait for new jobs on a single queue at a time.
-For this reason it cannot be shared and a fresh new connection should be returned each time.
-Bull will disconnect this client itself when the queue is closed.
+For this reason it cannot be shared and a new connection should be returned each time.

 **Advanced Settings**